 What’s customer success?

-According to Wikipedia, customer success is the function at a company responsible for managing the relationship between a company and its customers.
-The goal of customer success it to make the clients as successful as possible, which in turn, improves their lifetime value for the business.
+According to Wikipedia, customer success is the function of a company responsible for managing the relationship between a company and its customers.
+The goal of customer success to make the clients as successful as possible, which in turn, improves their lifetime value for the business.

 Lincoln Murphy defines customer success as making your customers achieve their desired results through their interactions with your business.